+Once the exposure begins the temperatures should stabilize within an hour or so, the first data will be the commissioning run.
+This run will be with a solid hexagonal Boron Nitride crucible (no Gallium), but the remaining hardware is the same as for the irradiation experiment.
+At this point the final numbers will be entered into the alarm handler.
+These are anticipated to be:

+Window Alarm at 40˚C

+Tungsten alarm at 50˚C

+Base (Crucible + Gallium) alarm at 60˚C

+If these alarm instructions are to call the experimental run coordinator:

+Kevin Jordan at 757-876-1742

+Chapter 5

 Machine Protection System (MPS) Interlocks

 Each of the three water cooling loops and the Nitrogen gas has a flow interlock switch that is connected to the LERF MPS.
 The MPS is designed around Beam Modes (allowable total beam power) and Machine Modes (beam destination), Twelve spare channels have been assigned for use with the isotope experiment.
-(Fig. 6) All of these channels must be green or the Beam Mode will drop from CW to Pulsed – low duty cycle.
+(Fig. 8) All of these channels must be green or the Beam Mode will drop from CW to Pulsed – low duty cycle.
+If any MPS channel trips, call the experimental run coordinator: Kevin Jordan at 757-876-1742